Mississippi WILD HOG Hunting

 (Hunter's own rifle w/ hunter's night vision scope)

-Arrive 6 PM; depart 6 AM next morning
+Arrive 3 PM; depart next morning

-Includes taking 2 hogs and guide services
+Includes one night of hunting, unlimited hogs and guide services

 EXTRAS